slsa-framework/slsa/docs/provenance/v1/index.md

 -   Minor version changes are always backwards compatible and "monotonic."
 Such changes do not update the `predicateType`.
 -   Producers MAY add extension fields using field names that are URIs.
--   Optional fields MAY be unset or null, and SHOULD be treated equivalently.
+-   Unset, null, and empty field values MUST be interpreted equivalently.
-    Both are equivalent to empty for _object_ or _array_ values.

 ## Schema